nuxeo/tools-nuxeo-crowdin/README.md

 jenkins/sync_nuxeo_crowdin.sh to handle changes to this file.
 It accepts options to push only the English reference translation file, managed as one big file in the nuxeo-platform-lang-ext module.
 Only the master branch is handled via Crowdin.
+This change is supposed to be triggered by a timer, or manually, after an update on Nuxeo side.

 The same Jenkins job can be configured to trigger update of ext languages files from Crowdin, to handle changes the other way around.
-This change is supposed to be triggered by a timer, or manually, after an update on Crowdin side.
+This change is supposed to be also triggered by a timer, or manually, after an update on Crowdin side.

 As a general rule: github is the master reference version, and changes